 Avocado mattresses are made with 100% natural ingredients, leaving a very low impact on the environment.
 They offer a medium-firm mattress as well, which is a typical choice for back sleepers as it provides the proper support for your spine.
 Avocado ranks their mattress as a 7 out of 10 on the firmness scale.
 If you’re looking for a softer feel, they also offer an optional pillow top layer.

 All Avocado mattresses have a cover made from organic cotton tufted with natural wool; this makes the mattress feel very soft and plush against your body.
-The cover will gently contour to your body providing you with extra lumbar support back sleepers need.
+The cover will gently contour to your body, providing the extra lumbar support back sleepers need.

-The top layer of their mattresses are made from 2 inches of perforated Dunlop latex; latex is known to be a naturally cooling material as it allows air to flow through the bed.
+The top layer of the Avocado mattress is 2 inches of perforated Dunlop latex.
+Latex is naturally cooling, as it allows air to flow through the bed.
 Unfortunately, latex does have other downfalls such as allergy risks.

 The bottom layer of the Avocado mattresses is made from 8-inch tall Marshall coils.
 These individually wrapped, pocketed coils are designed with a 3-zoned support system, providing the sleeper with pressure relief while still maintaining a bounce.
 However, customer reviews have shown innerspring coil mattresses score lower on reducing back pain than memory foam mattresses.
 Before you buy, make sure a coil mattress is going to be your best choice, as it may not provide the comfort and support you’re looking for.

 Synthetic latex typically can produce some off-gassing; however, because Avocado mattresses are made of all-natural materials, it substantially eliminates the risk of any unpleasant smells coming from your bed.